braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/delivery_types/reeligibility.md

 ## Campaigns

-to enable re-eligibility for a campaign, check **allow users to become re-eligible to receive campaign** in the **delivery controls** section of step 2.
+To enable re-eligibility for a campaign, check **allow users to become re-eligible to receive campaign** in the **delivery controls** section of step 2.

 ![Delivery Controls][1]